pudding0503/CityWeather/README.md

 #### How to Use ?

-1. Clone the code file to the local, keep the  folder `CityWeather`
+1. Get the code file of a branch to the local, keep the root folder `CityWeather`
 2. Open Wechat Wevelper Tool, and click `+` to add this folder.
 3. Limited functionality when no AppId.
 But you can add it in ``project.config.json``
 4. In this case, the weather API uses a free API provided by HeWeather, which is free of 1000 requests per day.
 If you encounter a json data error, please try again the next day, or use your own weather API.